April 23, 2014

 Utah State is led by a pair of freshmen, as Sebastian Schneider posted 12 wins in dual play playing at multiple spots in the lineup, while Dennis Baumgartner earned 10 wins exclusively at the No. 1 spot.
 In doubles, USU has two tandems with seven wins, however the doubles lineup has been switching lately.

 Boise State is led by the No. 89-ranked singles player in the country, Andrew Bettles, who has posted a 23-14 mark overall, including a 12-11 record at the No. 1 spot in dual matches.
 Brendan McClain boasts 20 wins during dual match play, as well.
 In doubles, the tandem of Bettles and Tenreiro have earned 16 wins in dual play.

 In other quaterfinal matches on Thursday, April 24, fourth-seeded Nevada will take on fifth-seed and host Fresno State at 11 a.m.
 (MT), third-seeded San Diego State will face sixth-seeded UNLV, at 3 p.m.
 (MT), while second-seeded New Mexico goes up against seventh-seeded Air Force also at 3 p.m.
 (MT).

 Complete Mountain West Tournament information can be found by clicking the "MW Championship Central" link on the tennis page of www.UtahStateAggies.com.

 Fans can follow Utah State Athletics, including both USU tennis teams, at http://twitter.com/USUMensTennis or on Facebook at http://facebook.com/UtahStateMensTennis.

-Utah State men's tennis junior Jaime Barajas competed in the consolation draw at the Oracle/ITA...10/14/2016
+Utah State men’s tennis junior Kai Wehnelt lost in the finals of the Intercollegiate Tennis...10/23/2016

 Official Aggie Gear